 On the footballing front Arsenal played five games in February – three away, two at Highbury, opening on Thursday 5 February with an astonishing match at Leicester.

 We must remember that prior to this game Arsenal had won just one of their last three matches, and so dropped to second in the league.
-True that one victory was 9-1, but the failure to beat middle ranking teams like Sunderland and Birmingham made supporters nervous and was played up in the press.
-No one knew which Arsenal would turn up.
+True that one victory was 9-1, but the failure to beat middle ranking teams like Sunderland and Birmingham made supporters nervous and that of course was played up in the press.
+So for the next game no one knew which Arsenal would turn up.

 Leicester were currently in 15th at the time of the game, but eight of their 11 victories in the league had come at Filbert Street, and so the nerves among supporters (if not the players) continued.
 Jones dropped out at number 4 and Seddon came back, Preedy retaining his place in goal.

-Of course that the other two games had resulted in a draw and a defeat gave those who liked to take pot-shots at Arsenal, plenty of ammunition, but the crowd of 17,416 knew they had been treated to a spectacular display.
+Of course the fact that the other two games (the ones in which Arsenal had not scored seven and nine) had resulted in a draw and a defeat gave those who liked to take pot-shots at Arsenal plenty of ammunition, but the crowd of 17,416 knew they had been treated to a spectacular display.